 But he would have thought it pointless and ridiculous to attempt to locate any 'golden age' of the High Court.
 How could that be, for example, of the Dixon era with its legacies of Koop v Bebb48 and Dennis Hotels Pty Ltd v Victoria?
 For decades, the one bedevilled the Australian choice of law rules in tort and the other the operation of the critical excise provision in s90 of the Constitution.
-Relief came respectively only with John Pfeiffer Pty Ltd v Rogerson and Ha v New South Wales.
+Relief came respectively only with John Pfeiffer Pty Ltd v Rogerson50 and Ha v New South Wales.
+For a strength of the critical excise provision in s90 of the Constitution.